kevinjosethomas/knowledgebase/content/Learning/College Applications/Essays, What Doesn't Work – Inside the Yale Admissions Office.md

 ---
 [Spotify](https://open.spotify.com/episode/6f99vibOrc4XUUFu792GsG?si=cfb0cdfec6f64acf)

+This is a continuation of [[Essays, What Works – Inside the Yale Admissions Office]].
+Read [[Hack the College Essay]] for tips on how to approach your application, essays, and your personal voice amidst the battle of college applications.

 - Many individual choices can be made well
 	- Tells AOs what the student can add to the community, and gives a clear idea of who the person is
 - Otherwise,